 David J. Weber Series in the New Borderlands History

-Series Editors: Andrew Graybill, Southern Methodist University, and Benjamin H. Johnson, University of Wisconsin, Milwaukee
+Series Editors: Andrew Graybill, Southern Methodist University, and Benjamin H. Johnson, Loyola University Chicago

 Editorial Advisory Board: Sarah Carter, University of Alberta; Kelly Lytle Hernandez, University of California, Los Angeles; Paul Mapp, College of William & Mary; Cynthia Radding, University of North Carolina, Chapel Hill; and Samuel Truett, University of New Mexico.